Trade Adjustment Assistance

 How Do You Apply for Benefits Under the Trade Adjustment Assistance Program?

 The first step is to establish group eligibility for workers in the company whose jobs may be affected.
-To do so, you should petition the U.S. Department of Labor for eligibility to apply for benefits.
+To do so, you should petition the DOL for eligibility to apply for benefits.
 A petition must be filed with the office of Trade Adjustment Assistance of the Employment and Training Administration by a group of three or more workers, their union or authorized representative or company official.
-Upon notification that your company has been certified, you must go to your nearest Job Service office for Trade Adjustment Assistance information.
+Upon notification that your company has been certified, you must go to your nearest Workforce Office for Trade Adjustment Assistance information.

 You can obtain TAA petitions online at http://www.doleta.gov/tradeact/petitions.cfm or through your local Workforce OK Office.